reethuanand/Assignment-1/README.md

 # Aim:
-To analyze the differentially expressed genes from RNA-Seq data. and Use of Machine Learning Algorithms like PCA (Principal Component Analysis) and use of GSVA (Gene Set Variation Analysis) algorithm in Docker to get specific insights
+To analyze the differentially expressed genes from RNA-Seq data. and Use of Machine Learning Algorithms like PCA (Principal Component Analysis) and use of GSVA (Gene Set Variation Analysis) algorithm in Python to get specific insights

 # Background: